jsms90/CV/README.md

 Founders and Coders is the UK's only free web development bootcamp, provided by a not-for-profit community interest company.
 As Course Facilitator of the London campus, I ensure that the curriculum is being consistently delivered, monitor the progress of students and mentors, and promote cohesion of the London community as whole.

 Responsibilities:
+- Scrum Master to the curriculum - unblock problems experienced by students and mentors & facilitate retrospectives
 - Provide consistency of pastoral care between weeks by communicating directly with students, scheduling one-to-one walks with a wider pastoral care team & acting on observations and feedback in order to encourage cohort cohesion
-- Facilitate student retrospectives
-- Facilitate student team selection
-- Unblock problems that students experience, e.g. requiring tech guidance or further communication with Product Owners
-- Ensuring that each week on the programme is assigned sufficient mentors who are prepared for their roles, and arranging cover if necessary
-- Unblock problems that mentors experience, in particular by directing mentors to alumni with relevant experience
-- Facilitating mentor retrospectives
-- Engage more experienced alumni in workshops, code reviews, morning challenges, whiteboard walkthroughs, and office hours
-- Enable integration between cohorts by scheduling code reviews and office hours
+- Enable integration between cohorts by scheduling code reviews and office hours and engaging more experienced alumni in workshops, code reviews, morning challenges and whiteboard walkthroughs
-- Ensure that problems experienced in the classroom are raised as github issues in the FAC curriculum repo
+- Actively maintain FAC's github repositories - ensure that problems experienced in the classroom are raised as github issues in the FAC curriculum repo & update documentation to reflect our processes
-- Actively maintain FAC's github repositories
+- Co-design the curriculum planning process & delivering the local sessions
 - Organise the speaker schedule with FAC's Hiring Manager
-- Co-design the curriculum planning process & delivering the local sessions
-- Ensure that the business development task groups are adequately supported
-- Prepare for and participating in weekly standups with Course Facilitators from other campuses
-- Communicate regularly with Founders and Coders International at weekly meetings
+- Communicate regularly with Founders and Coders International & Course Facilitators from other campuses (Nazareth & Gaza)

 ### IP Cortex - Freelance Full-stack Web Developer (Feb 2017 - May 2017)
 Completed 4 sprints in a team of 3 developers on a greenfield project.